-- total portfolio evaluation based on RDC evaluation methodology - ongoing review by the board of planning and investment framework based on performance against KPIs. - In conjunction with the National Aquaculture Council the FRDC, at the 2008 Australasian Aquaculture conference, proposed an annual target for aquaculture production of 100,000 tonnes by 2015.
+- The FRDC implemented a formal RD&E Investment Evaluation Framework that included: - an agreed national plan - key performance indicators and targets for measuring success - an investment framework that ensured investment against priorities where research can contribute to a significant improvement - total portfolio evaluation based on RDC evaluation methodology - ongoing review by the board of planning and investment framework based on performance against KPIs. - In conjunction with the National Aquaculture Council the FRDC, at the 2008 Australasian Aquaculture conference, proposed an annual target for aquaculture production of 100,000 tonnes by 2015.
 Production, at that stage about 56,000 tonnes, was expected to increase particularly through Atlantic Salmon, Barramundi, Yellowtail Kingfish, oysters and abalone.

 [In 2015 the aquaculture tonnage was 89,217 tonnes.
-See 2018-19 Is kingfish the new salmon (work in progress)]
+See 2018-19 Is kingfish the new salmon.